jacksleight/statamic-focal-link/README.md

 ## Configuration

-You can configure which options are avaliable for each type of link by publishing the config:
+As every site is different Focal Link does not make any assumptions about what to enable, you'll need to tell it which fields and options should be made avaliable by publishing the config:

 ```bash
 php please vendor:publish --tag=statamic-focal-link-config
 ```

-And then opening `config/statamic/focal_link.php` and editing the `links` list.
+And then opening `config/statamic/focal_link.php` and editing the `types` list.

-### Link Matching Patterns
+### The Basics

-Each key in the list should be a pattern that matches a type of link:
+Each key in the list should be a pattern that matches a type of link, these can contain asterisks to perform wildcard matches.
+They should be in order of specificity, most specific last.

-* Entry links use the pattern `entry::[collection]/[blueprint]`
+* Entry link types use the pattern `entry::[collection]/[blueprint]`
-* URL links use the full URL up to the end of the path (`http(s)` and `www` will be normalized automatically)
+* URL link types use the full URL up to the end of the path

-You can use asterisks in the pattern to perform wildcard matches.
+Each type can contain the following settings:

+* **queries:** A value/label list of query string options/templates for this link type
+* **fragments:** A value/label list of fragment identifier options/templates for this link type
+* **discovery:** A value/label list of XPath expressions used to find fragment identifiers in the destination page

+If **queries** or **fragments** are excluded entirely those fields will not appear at all.

 ### Query & Fragment Options